ZAshter/La-fosse-notes-Week-3/README.md

 DONT CONFUSE END POINTS WITH THESE parameters:

-1) REQUEST PARAMETER URL/ID (id is not an endpoint it is a request parameter)
+1) REQUEST PARAMETER URL/:ID (id is not an endpoint it is a request parameter)
-2) request query URL?type=walue (type=value is a request query)
+2) request query URL?type=value (type=value is a request query)

 #Query parameters
 e.g type=music